 Funds for Organizations Assisting Migrants

-Local boards and contacts can be found on the EFSP website under the Supplemental Funding Info tab.
+Local boards and contacts can be found on the EFSP website under the Humanitarian Funding Info tab.
 Applicants do not need to contact their local boards to submit applications but can contact their local boards for technical assistance and to ask questions.

 For additional questions, contact EFSP staff at firstname.lastname@example.org.